• Skip to primary navigation

 Basically, you earn cas-back every single time that you shop at your favorite stores through their site.
 For a person that shops online a lot, this is gold.
 When you join Rakuten they will give you a $10 credit just for signing up.
 You can check out more information about Rakuten by clicking here!

 Another awesome app that helps with saving is Ibotta, which is an app that helps you save on the groceries that you buy!
 It’s truly amazing because you can earn cash-back every time you go shopping when you buy groceries.
-Check out Ibotta by clicking here.
+Check out Ibotta by clicking here

 4. Create A Budget Plan